Built-in options

 .
 However, they cannot be shown in

-the output of meson --help
+the output of meson setup --help

 because they depend on both the current